adamcandy/QGIS-Meshing/README.md

 ### Contributing

 Contributions to the plugins are very welcome.
+Get involved!

 * Please fork the main repository (e.g. with this [link](https://github.com/adamcandy/QGIS-Meshing/fork)).